Danilo Marques: Ultimate Fighting Championship

 In his UFC debut, Marques faced Khadis Ibragimov on September 27, 2020 at UFC 253.
 He won the fight via unanimous decision.

 Marques faced Mike Rodríguez on February 6, 2021 at UFC Fight Night: Overeem vs. Volkov.
 He won the fight via rear-naked choke in round two.

 Marques was expected to face Ed Herman on June 26, 2021 at UFC Fight Night: Gane vs. Volkov.
 However, Herman was removed from the card due to undisclosed reasons on June 14 and replaced by Kennedy Nzechukwu.
 Marques controlled the first two rounds with his grappling, but ultimately lost the fight via TKO in round three.

 Marques was scheduled to face Jailton Almeida on November 13, 2021 at UFC Fight Night 197.
 However Danilo required surgery so the bout was rescheduled for February 5, 2022 at UFC Fight Night 200.
 Marques lost the fight via technical knockout in round one.

 On February 23, 2022, it was announced that Marques was no longer part of the UFC roster.

-Post UFC
+PFL

 After picking up a triangle choke submission victory against Brock McKinney at Gladiator Challenge: Backyard Brawl, Marques moved up to Heavyweight and competed at PFL Challenger Series 11 on February 10, 2023 against Ras Hylton.
 He won the fight via a rear-naked choke submission.

+In the 2023 PFL season, Marques faced Yorgan De Castro in the opening round on April 7, 2023 at PFL 2.
+He won the bout via unanimous decision.

+Marques faced Marcelo Nunes on June 16, 2023 at PFL 5.
+He lost the fight via knockout in the first round.

+Marques next competed against Satoshi Ishii at PFL 8 on August 18, 2023.
+He won the fight by unanimous decision.

+Marques faced Timothy Johnson at PFL 4 on June 13, 2024.
+He lost the bout via TKO in the first round.